ihucos/plash/README.md

 ```
 $ plash ubuntu :add-apt-repository ppa:neovim-ppa/stable :apt neovim -- nvim myfile
 ```
 Your home directory is mounted as home on the container.
 Building is cached.
+This feels like nvim is runned as any other application

 You can import arguments from files
 ```